ndrwhr/is/README.md

     is(someObject, someType);

     // Will return true if someObj matches someType.
-Eg:

     is('mystring', 'string'); // returns true
     is(3.14, 'number'); // returns true